khangdltUIT/khangdltUIT.github.io/_posts/2021-4-12-Genetic-Algorithms-for-Feature-Selection.md

 * Filter có thể không chọn ra được tập các đặc trưng tốt nhất trong khi wrapper chọn ra được tập đặc trưng tốt nhất.
 * Sử dụng tập đặc trưng của Wrapper có thể dẫn đến tình trạng overfitting hơn là sử dụng tập đặc trưng của filter.

-The main diffence between both methods are:
+The main difference between both methods are:
-* Filter method measures the relevance of features, while Wrapper method mesures by training the data on subset of fetures and then select it.
+* Filter method measures the relevance of features, while Wrapper method measures by training the data on a subset of features and then select it.
-* Filter method is faster than the other method as filter method not select subset of feature from training model.Futhermore, wrapper method could use more resource for computation.
+* Filter method is faster than the other method as filter method not a select subset of a feature of the training model.
+Furthermore, the wrapper method could use more resources for computation.
-* Filter method use statiscal to measure the relevance of features, while wrapper method use cross-validation.
+* Filter methods use statistical to measure the relevance of features, while the wrapper method use cross-validation.
-* Filter could find the best subset of feature, but wrapper method always provide the best subset features.
+* The filter could find the best subset of features, but the wrapper method always provides the best subset features.
-* As the consequence, using the subset features provided by wrapper method might be lead to overfitting.
+* As a consequence, using the subset features provided by the wrapper method might be lead to overfitting.